stat88/stat88.github.io/logistics.md

 Enrolled and waitlisted students have been added to our **Ed** forum.
 Some start-of-term information has been posted on Ed.

 ## Community Standards ##
-Data 88S is an academic community; Ed is a formal, academic space.
+Data 88S is an academic community; Ed (see below) is a formal, academic space.
 We must demonstrate appropriate respect, consideration, and compassion for others.
 Please be friendly and thoughtful; our community draws from a wide spectrum of valuable experiences.
 For further reading, please reference [Berkeley's Principles of Community](https://diversity.berkeley.edu/principles-community) and the [Berkeley Campus Code of Student Conduct](https://sa.berkeley.edu/sites/default/files/Code%20of%20Conduct_January%202016.pdf).